 - summary completion

 There are more, but those are the most common types of question you will encounter.
 It is almost certain you will be asked to for a multiple choice question or to match headings, as these are among the most popular types.
+You should therefore spend extra time practicing these before the exam.

 Tips for Passing the IELTS Reading Test